goldfinch-eng/mono/README.md

 ```

 #### Foundry Setup
-We use both Foundry and Hardhat for our tests.
+We use both Foundry and Hardhat for our tests and for compiling our contracts.
 Hardhat will already be set up, but there's some extra steps for getting Foundry prepared:
 - Install Foundry using the instructions here: https://github.com/foundry-rs/foundry
 - Once installed, run the `foundry-tool.sh` script in `packages/protocol`
   - This will set up foundry and prepare the git submodules